 The bone’s prayer to Death its God.
 Only the hardly, barely prayable

 There are three Polyptoton examples in the above excerpt.
 In the second line, the word “wither” is used in two ways (verb and adjective).
-Also, in the fourth line the word “drift” (noun and adjective) and the word “pray” have been used to give different senses (aadjective and noun) each time.
+Also, in the fourth line the word “drift” (noun and adjective), and the word “pray” have been used to give different senses (adjectives and nouns) each time.

-In the excerpt, Shakespeare has repeated three words in different ways in the line.
-Each time they are creating a different sense.
-The word, “strong” is repeated as “strength”.
+In this excerpt, Shakespeare has repeated three words in different ways.
+Each use of these words creates a different sense.
+The word, “strong” is repeated as “strength.”
 In the same way, the root words “fierce” and “skill” are also used twice.

 Darken’d watching a mother decline